Qi Long, Ph.D.

 Description of Research Expertise

-Dr. Long's research purposefully includes novel statistical and machine learning research and impactful biomedical research, each of which reinforces the other.
-Its thrust is to develop robust statistical and machine learning methods for advancing intelligent and equitable health and medicine.
-Specifically, he has developed methods for analysis of big health data (-omics, EHRs, and mHealth data), predictive modeling, missing data, causal inference, data privacy, data and algorithmic fairness, Bayesian methods and clinical trials.
-Dr. Long’s methodological research has been supported by the National Institutes of Health, the Patient-Centered Outcomes Research Institute, and the National Science Foundation.
+Dr. Long's research purposefully includes novel statistical and ML/AI research and impactful biomedical research, each of which reinforces the other.
+Its thrust is to develop robust statistical and machine learning methods for advancing precision medicine.
+Specifically, he has developed methods for analysis of big health data (-omics, EHRs, and mHealth data), missing data, causal inference, data privacy, algorithmic fairness, Bayesian methods and clinical trials.
+Dr. Long’s methodological research has been supported by the National Institutes of Health (NIH), the Patient-Centered Outcomes Research Institute (PCORI) the National Science Foundation (NSF), and the Advanced Research Projects Agency for Health (ARPA-H).

 Dr. Long has directed the Statistical and Data Coordinating Center for national research networks and large-scale multi-site clinical studies—supervising a team of database administrators and programmers, application developers and statistical analysts.
 He currently co-directs (with Dr. Nicola Mason at Penn Vet) the Coordinating Center for the Premedical Cancer Immunotherapy Network for Canine Trials (PRECINCT), part of NCI’s Cancer Moonshot Initiative.